Emzi0767/DotNet-MicroLogger/README.md

 ### Registering and unregistering loggers

-To register a logger, pass a `System.IO.TextWriter` instance to `.RegisterOutput()`.
-To unregister a logger, pass its instance to `.UnregisterOutput()`.
+To create a logger output, create any instance of `BaseLogReceiver`.
+There are 4 such types supplied by default: `ConsoleLogReceiver` (not available on .NET Standard 1.0 and PCL), `FileLogReceiver` (not available on .NET Standard 1.0 and PCL), `StreamLogReceiver`, and `TextWriterLogReceiver`.

+Once you create an instance of a logger output, pass it to `.RegisterOutput()` on the logger instance, passing it the logger output instance.

+To unregister a logger output, call `.UnregisterOutput()` on the logger, passing it the logger output instance.

+Note that all logger outputs are `IDisposable`, it is recommended you either use it in a `using` block, or remember to `.Dispose()` it when you're done working with it.

 ### Logging

 To log a message, call an appropriate `.Log()` overload.

-In for .NET Framework 4.5+ and .NET Standard targets, asynchronous `.LogAsync()` overloads are available.
+For .NET Framework 4.5+ and .NET Standard targets, asynchronous `.LogAsync()` overloads are available.

 ### Complete example